GPII/universal/testData/solutions/solutionsDescription/com_microsoft_windows_nightScreen.md

 ## Limitations

-* This solution is yet to support the strength or times.
+* This solution is yet to support the strength of the blue light reduction, or time range when should apply.